 TIP: It is worthy to note that cases need not be pursued in national courts before they can be brought to ECOWAS court.
 In fact, a human right violation case still pending at a national court can be presented before the ECOWAS Community Court.

 However, Article 10 (d) of the 2005 protocol on the court as amended states that:

 “Individuals on application for relief for violation of their human rights; the submission of application for which shall:

-This refers to material compensation given to an injured party by a liable party.
-It has been settled that once the court has found that the fundamental rights of an applicant has been violated by the conduct of the respondent, the aggrieved person is entitled to compensation in the circumstance.
+Monetary Compensation: This refers to material compensation given to a party once the court has found that the fundamental rights of an applicant have been violated by the conduct of the respondent, and if the person has suffered injury, depending on the circumstances.